jasonbayton/11ty/_src/projects/managed-info/support/admin-override-configuration.md

 ### AMAPI kiosk mode

 For admin override to work in AMAPI kiosk mode, only apps that are allowlisted in your AMAPI policy can be launched.
 Even if an app is visible, it cannot be opened unless it is included in the allowlist.
 To ensure the desired apps are accessible via admin override, update your AMAPI policy to include all relevant applications.
+They will not be shown in any app cards by default by doing this (unlike the baked-in Android kiosk).

 ### Custom DPC